Steps to Become a Rider

 - WOTA drivers will assist passengers on and off the vehicles, as needed.
 Please report any driver who does not assist you if needed.

 - A one (1) cart limit of groceries is allowed per person on WOTA vehicles.
+Drivers will assist with groceries but cannot do the entire job; if additional assistance is needed we suggest a companion rider.

 - No smoking or use of electronic cigarettes is allowed on the WOTA vehicle.